xtaran/dist-detect/README.md

 As of now, this work in progress.

-The inital prototype used hardcoded (and handcoded :-) regular expression (which were outdated quite quicly).
+The inital prototype used hardcoded (and handcoded :-) regular expression (which were outdated quite quickly).

 Currently the package repositories of Debian, Ubuntu and Raspbian are checked for the current OpenSSH versions and then the result is stored